Part-time Master Gardener Coordinator, Somerset County

 • Tasks: Coordinate the Master Gardener Program and educate residents on sustainable horticulture.

-• Company: Join a university dedicated to diversity and inclusion in community education.
+• Company: Join a university dedicated to diversity, inclusion, and community engagement.

-• Benefits: Enjoy flexible part-time hours with opportunities for community engagement.
+• Benefits: Enjoy flexible part-time hours with opportunities for community outreach and personal growth.

-• Why this job: Make a positive impact while working with passionate volunteers and promoting sustainability.
+• Why this job: Make a positive impact in your community while working with passionate volunteers and experts.

-• Other info: Background checks are necessary, and occasional travel for meetings is expected.
+• Other info: Background checks are necessary, and occasional travel for meetings may be required.

 This individual will coordinate the Master Gardener Program in Somerset County and work closely with the Master Gardeners to provide education on sustainable horticulture practices to residents.